 • What’s the value of creativity and operational independence in an evaluation?
 Why should funders celebrate it instead of ring-fencing it?

-• What does it mean to decolonize methods in evaluation, and how can evaluators make this a reality in old-school client environments?
+• What does it mean to decolonize methods in evaluation, and to work genuinely adaptively, and how can evaluators promote these in old-school client environments?

 • How can we work better with local researchers, build genuine mutual capacity, and help them win work that normally goes to government contracting’s Usual Suspects?